 So, how do you stay safe when cycling in the cold?
 First, you need to dress the part — wear the appropriate winter cycling gear (as listed above) but also choose highly reflective clothing options when possible.

 You should also add additional lights and reflectors to your bike and helmet.
-And If you're cycling on country roads, we’d also recommend using a helmet light — this will light up the road and show you the path ahead, helping you avoid potholes and other hazards.
+And If you're cycling on country roads at night, we’d also recommend using a helmet light — this will light up the road and show you the path ahead, helping you avoid potholes and other hazards.
 Just make sure to dim your lights when approaching oncoming traffic.
-Check out our how to cycle safely at night blog post for more tips on cycling after hours.

 Top tip: let out a little tyre pressure for added grip on snow, sleet, and ice.